seffedams/book_collection/readme.md

 # Book Collection

 A file that allows an interface for a personal book collection.
-Allows adding, displaying, and searching in the database.
+Allows adding, removing, displaying, and searching in the database.

 ## Changes Needed